techcultivation/legal-docs/FLA-2.0.markdown

 # Fiduciary License Agreement 2.0

 Thank you for your interest in contributing your assets to the Center for the Cultivation of Technology (“We” or “Us”).
 The purpose of this contributor agreement (“Agreement”) is to clarify and document the rights granted by contributors to Us.
-To make this document effective, please follow the instructions in the [Inbound license][inbound] document.
+To make this document effective, please follow the instructions in the [Aggregating intangible assets][inbound] document.

-[inbound]: /Inbound_license.markdown
+[inbound]: /Aggregating_assets.markdown

 ## 0. Preamble